 A smoke-free policy is NOT discriminatory.

-eliminating a significant cause of illness in the home and a major
+As a landlord, you can play a role in eliminating a significant cause of illness in the home and a major cause of preventable death in the United States: secondhand smoke.

 The most important fact?
-A smoke-free
+A smoke-free policy is NOT discriminatory.

-or smoke allergies actually have legal protection under the Americans
+In fact, non-smokers with serious breathing disabilities or smoke allergies actually have legal protection under the Americans with Disabilities Act and the Fair Housing Act.

 Let us tell you more about smoking Myths Revealed and your Landlord Rights and Your Risks.
 We'll also show you how to Save Money, Save Your Building and give you Tools for going smoke-free in your building.